michiganhackers/photo-assassin-cloud-functions/BackendInterface.md

 This document outlines the interface for Photo Assassin's backend &mdash; i.e. how to use each cloud function.

+## addUser
+**Description**: Used to add the data for a new user.
+The user must already be authenticated for this to occur.

+**Authentication**: Requires authentication as the given user.

+**Parameters**:

+ - `displayName` - `String` - The user's display name.
+ - `profilePicUrl` - `String` - The URL of the user's profile picture.
+This should be somewhere within firebasestorage.googleapis.com.

+**Implementation Status**: This function is fully implemented, but not tested.

 ## createGame
 **Description**: Used to create a new game.
 The game will be in the `notStarted` state after creation.